Irish Easter Traditions: Both Sacred and Fun - They Will Light Up your Next Easter Holiday!

-There are so many things to know about Irish Easter – they range from religious to historical to simply traditional.
-A wonderful and fascinating holiday!
-And perfect for expressing your Irish side!
+There are so many things to know about an Irish Easter – they range from religious to historical to simply traditional.
+A wonderful and fascinating holiday, perfect for expressing your individual Irish side!

-Our Easter celebration always includes an egg hunt.
+Our Easter celebration always includes an egg hunt with an occasional appearance from the Easter bunny.
 In any given year we might decorate the baskets with shamrocks, color certain eggs green or gold (with Irish prizes associated with them) or make liberal use of harp or shamrock stickers in the decorating of the area.

 That's just us!
 There are gazillions of ways to bring your Irish side to an Easter celebration.
 And we'll definitely look at a million of them at least.